"If you can say something beautiful in a very terrible way — I was always drawn to that."

 Enneagram Type 4s are known as "The Individualist" or "The Romantic."
 They are driven by a need to understand themselves and find their unique identity.
 Type 4s often feel fundamentally different from others and seek to express this uniqueness through creative endeavors.

 What makes Hozier such a compelling example of this type is how completely he embodies both its gifts and its struggles.
-His music isn't just entertainment — it's an excavation of the human soul, filtered through his distinctive emotional lens.
+His music isn't just entertainment.
+It's an excavation of the human soul, filtered through an emotional lens calibrated for depth rather than accessibility.

 The Core Fear: Type 4s fear having no identity or personal significance.
-Watch Hozier recoil from celebrity culture — "Truth be told, I'm not all that comfortable with celebrity culture.
+Watch Hozier recoil from celebrity culture: "Truth be told, I'm not all that comfortable with celebrity culture.
 That was always something that baffled me, the obsession over fame."
 This isn't false modesty.
-It's a Type 4's genuine confusion about why anyone would pursue external validation when the real work is internal.
+It's a Type 4's genuine bewilderment about why anyone would chase external recognition when the real excavation happens somewhere private.

 The Core Desire: Type 4s want to find themselves and their significance, to create an identity from their inner experience.
 Hozier's entire artistic mission reflects this: "When I write songs, I try to remove myself a little bit.
 Obviously they're very personal to me, but it feels easier if I feel like I'm writing characters."

-This creative distance — processing deeply personal material through artistic characters — is quintessential Type 4 behavior.
+This creative distance, processing deeply personal material through artistic characters, is classic Type 4 behavior.

 Hozier's Upbringing: A Foundation of Depth